jsallred/NLP_Project_Group3/README.md

 1. **Run the Scraping Scripts**:
    - Utilize the provided Jupyter notebook (`playing_with_scraping.ipynb`) to scrape news articles from various sources.
 This notebook contains a modified scraper designed specifically for our project's needs.
+   - We collected data from various sources using this scraper, including Fox News, Alternet, and NBC News.

 ##### Pre-Scraped Data

 1. **Download Pre-Scraped Data**:
    - Download the pre-scraped dataset (`BABE_scraped.csv`) from our GitHub repository's `scraped_data` folder.
+   - This CSV file contains columns for URL, article content, and political bias type.

 ### 3. Data Preprocessing